beaulebens/keyring/keyring/trunk/readme.txt

 == Frequently Asked Questions ==

+= Will Keyring work on my WordPress? =

+Keyring requires PHP 5.3+ to work, because it makes use of some modern features in PHP like late static binding and abstract classes.
+Other than that, as long as you meet the minimum required WP version, you should be OK to get started.

+Your webserver will also need to be able to make outbound HTTPS requests for some operations with some services to work correctly.

 = How do I configure Services? =

 Most services within Keyring require some sort of API key/secret before you can connect to them.